SCaluza/SAMOS2026-Core3CS-SALDANA-BAY/README.md

 - Run the notebook cells sequentially

 # Dependencies
--xarray
+- xarray
 - matplotlib
-cartopy
+- cartopy
-pandas
+- pandas
-cmocean
+- cmocean
-numpy
+- numpy

 ## Notebook

 The main analysis is contained in: